nasim67reja/sadhin-lab-coding-test/README.md

 ![App Diagram](./public/App-Diagram.png)

-This project uses React to develop a unique tab component with user management features.
-The piece has two tab elements: one displays the employee user list, while the other shows the administrator user list.
-It also has a form for presenting particular data, a user addition modal, and a user details page.
+This project implements a custom tab component with advanced user management functionalities using React.
+The component comprises two tabs: one dedicated to displaying the admin user list and the other to present the employee user list.
+The project also boasts a streamlined user addition form and a user details update feature facilitated through a modal.

 ## Features

-- Custom tab component containing lists of administrators and employees.
+- A custom tab component that houses tabs for user lists for employees and administrators.
-- First Name, Last Name, and User Type (admin/employee) are the fields in the user adding dialog.
+- A form for adding new users that asks for their First Name, Last Name, and User Type (administrator/employee).
-- without calling the API, automatically adds newly additional users to the appropriate list.
+- A novel "No Initial Load" feature prevents the corresponding API from triggering when a user accesses a tab for the first time.
+This guarantees effective loading.
+- Pagination Improvement: Only a small amount of data entries—five per page—are first downloaded from the API.
+The "Next" button calls the next set of pages.
+Redux retains the retrieved data so that it may be used to avoid extra API calls when a user navigates back.
-- Each row has a Details button that leads to the user details page.
+- A "View" button that leads to the user details page on each user's row.
-- To edit user info, use the Edit button on the details page. separate route with checkboxes and parent name options for presenting particular info.
+- Consistent updating of user information via the details modal.
+- Form with a defined path for presenting data; checkboxes and parent name options make selections easier.
-- validating forms properly with the Formik library.
+- Dependent upon the Formik library for thorough form validation.
-  CSS and Flexbox responsive layout design.
+- CSS and Flexbox created a fluid and responsive layout design.
+- API-independent User Creation/Update: Through Redux Toolkit, newly generated or modified user information is immediately reflected in the UI without needing API calls.
+In doing so, seamless user interaction and effective data management are ensured.

 ## Installation